Who Qualifies as a First-Time Home Buyer? | Programs 2025

 However, the rules around who qualifies as a first-time home buyer can be surprisingly flexible due to the number of specialty home loan programs designed to help people purchase their dream homes.

-Understanding the qualifications for first-time home buyers is the first step towards homeownership.
+Understanding the qualifications for first-time home buyers is the first step toward homeownership.
 Here, we’ll break down the various scenarios under which different individuals qualify, making it easier for you to see where you might fit in.

 Renters looking to own